-This shipping term indicates that the seller is responsible for delivering the goods to the seller, including clearing the products for export and import, as well as paying any customs duties and carrying out the customs formalities.
+DDP indicates that the seller is responsible for delivering the goods to the seller, including clearing the products for export and import, as well as paying any customs duties and carrying out the customs formalities.

 Delivered At Terminal (DAT)

-This commercial shipping term indicates that the seller is responsible for delivering the cargo at a mutually-agreed terminal in the designated port of destination.
+Delivered at Terminal is a commercial shipping term indicates that the seller is responsible for delivering the cargo at a mutually-agreed terminal in the designated port of destination.
 The seller bears all the risks involved in delivering and unloading the cargo at the specified terminal.

 Delivered At Place (DAP)

-This term indicates that the seller is responsible for delivering the goods to a previously-agreed destination.
+DAP indicates that the seller is responsible for delivering the goods to a previously-agreed destination.
 This term also indicates that the seller assumes all the risk involved in delivering the goods, and is responsible for unloading the goods at their destination.

 Cost & Freight (CFR)

-This shipping term indicates that the seller has to deliver the cargo to the destination agreed with the buyer, whether this destination is a port or an airport.
+Cost & Freight term indicates that the seller has to deliver the cargo to the destination agreed with the buyer, whether this destination is a port or an airport.
 The seller is responsible for all the freight charges as well as the risk until the cargo reaches its destination.